atxrenegade/directory_cozumel/notes.md

 X5.
 Add basic HTML for directory view

-7. Add radio button for search by name and search by category
+X 7.
+Add radio button for search by name and search by category

-8. Add event listeners for search by name that add search input field when by name is selected
+X 8.
+Add event listeners for search by name that add search input field when by name is selected

 9. Add event listeners that show drop down category menu when radio button